baehyunsol/Sodigy/spec.md

 ## Functions

 Use `fn` keyword to define a function.
-The keyword is followed by a name of the function, a list of arguments (a parenthesis), an assignment (`=`), its return value, and a semicolon.
+The keyword is followed by a name of the function, a list of parameters (a parenthesis), an assignment (`=`), its return value, and a semicolon.

 ```sodigy
 assert add(3, 4) == 7;